 Wikipedia Biography Guidelines for Musicians:

-If you are looking to create a Wikipedia profile for a musician or band, you should know that there are generally twelve criteria that can be used to show notability.
+If you are looking to create a Wikipedia biography for a musician or band, you should know that there are generally twelve criteria that can be used to show notability.
 You only need to show one of the twelve, but keep in mind that you must also have the significant coverage that documents it.

 You can read all twelve of the criteria on Wikipedia, but here are some of the most common you need to know: